-A strong client focus, an emphasis on teamwork, unwavering integrity, mutual respect and a constant striving for excellence are the values at the core of Willis Towers Watson’s rich history.
+A strong client focus, an emphasis on teamwork, unwavering integrity, mutual respect and a constant striving for excellence are the values at the core of WTW’s rich history.
 Many of our clients have been with us from our earliest days.
 Whether they first came to us for brokerage services or actuarial work, they were met with respect, a strong sense of advocacy and an emphasis on excellence.
 These values will continue to define our approach to business and our relationship with our clients, now and in the future.

 The birth of insurance broking and the actuarial profession

 Henry Willis began his career as a merchant selling imported goods on commission in the U.K. at the Baltic Exchange in London.